vackosar/vackosar.github.io/_posts/2022-05-14-neural-data-compression.md

 ## Dictionary Coder
-- Replaces long frequently occuring strings with a shorter references in a dictionary.
+- Also called Substitution coder
-- used in [Gzip](#gzips-deflate-data-compression) and in deep-learning compression [tokenization](/ml/Tokenization-in-Machine-Learning-Explained).
+- Replaces long frequently occurring strings with a shorter references in a dictionary.
-- sometimes it is called substitution coder
+- Applied in [Gzip](#gzips-deflate-data-compression) and in [natural language processing tokenization (e.g. BPE)](/ml/Tokenization-in-Machine-Learning-Explained) compression

 ## Morse Code Uses Huffman Coding Compression